zachalewel/lrthw_exercises/chapter_3/Readme.md

 1)  Explain in your own words why the math is wrong in your Readme.md

-    Because when you divide something using the divison symbol it actaully gives you the remainder and when you use the / symbol you get the interger. so when trying to find the correct answer use floats or convert into floats `to_f`
+    Because when you divide something using the divison symbol it actaully gives you the remainder and when you use the / symbol you get the integer. so when trying to find the correct answer use floats or convert into floats `to_f`